javaee/metro-jax-ws/jaxws-ri/samples/annotations/Readme.txt

 * To run
+    * set JAXWS_HOME to the JAX-WS installation directory
     * ant clean server - runs wsimport to compile AddNumbers.wsdl and generate server side artifacts and does the deployment
     * ant clean client run - runs wsimport on the published wsdl by the deplyed